firefly-iii/docs/docs/docs/firefly-iii/installation/upgrade.md

 cp firefly-iii/storage/export/* firefly-iii-updated/storage/export/
 ```

 If you use SQLite as a database system (you will know if you do) copy your database as well.
-Otherwise the `.env`-file is enough.
+Otherwise, the `.env`-file is enough.

 Then, run the following commands to finish the upgrade: